HimanshuMishra123/Jenkins-Zero-To-Herocopied/shared-libraries/README.md

 **Structure:**
 1. **`vars` Folder:** Contains Groovy files that define the reusable functions.
 Each file represents a global variable in the pipeline scripts.
 2. **`src` Folder:** Used for more complex classes and functions, which can be organized into packages.
-3. **`resources` Folder:** Contains additional resources, such as scripts or configuration files, that the shared library might need.
+3. **`resources` Folder:** Contains additional resources, such as scripts or configuration files, that the shared library might need.<br/>

+- Jenkins shared library is maintained in seprate repo altogether as it is company wide not for single project.

 jenkins-shared-library/
 │